gnosis/gnosisvpn-client/ONBOARDING.md

 1. Download the [WireGuard app](https://apps.apple.com/us/app/wireguard/id1451685025) from the Mac App Store.
 2. Launch WireGuard, create an **Empty tunnel**, name it, and save.
 Copy the public key of the newly created tunnel.

-### 2. Prepare secure input to receive assigned device IP [macOS]
+### 2. Prepare a feedback channel to receive your WireGuard IP [macOS]

-Create a secure input location where you will receive your assigned device IP.
+Create a secure input location where you will receive your assigned WireGuard IP.

 1. Go to [rlim.com](https://rlim.com).
 2. Locate the "Custom URL" input field and enter your desired text (e.g., `toms-feedback-gvpn`).
 Click on "Post".